 Audit Objectives

 The auditor will carry out auditing of statements of account in accordance with the following Terms of References.
-The audit shall be performed by chartered accountant, who is approved by a recognized institution (e.g. chamber of commerce.
+The audit shall be performed by chartered accountant, who is approved by a recognized institution (e.g. chamber of commerce).
 The audit shall be reported in the following two documents in appendix 1 and 2.

 The objective of the audit is to enable the auditor to express an independent professional opinion on: